Laminations of a graph on a pair of pants: Special loops around a puncture

 \begin{remark} For any $1 \leq k \leq M_i(G)$, the simple loop $C_i^k$ is of type $i$, for any $M_i(G)+1 \leq k \leq d_{i+1}(G)$ the simple loop $C_{i,i+1}^k$ is of type $i+1$ and for any $M_i(G)+1 \leq k \leq d_{i+2}(G)$ the simple loop $C_{i,i+2}^k$ is of type $i+2$. \end{remark}

 The loops $C^k_i$ are called \emph{special loops of type $i$}.
-These special loops are optimal if one wants to pack as many disjoint simple loops of a given type as possible.
+These special loops are optimal if one wants to pack the maximum possible number of disjoint simple loops of a given type.
 For example $C^1_i$ is the ``tightest'' simple loop of type $i$ one can draw, $C^2_i$ is the ``tightest'' simple loop of type $i$ one can draw which would be disjoint from $C^1_i$, etc. See Figure~\ref{fig:specialloops} for an illustration.